Predicting The Relative Ionic Character Of Chemical Bonds

 Molecular Geometry

 The molecular geometry can significantly impact the overall polarity of a molecule, even if the individual bonds are polar.
-For example, carbon dioxide (CO2) has two polar C=O bonds.
-However, because the molecule is linear, the bond dipoles cancel each other out, resulting in a nonpolar molecule.
+As an example, carbon dioxide (CO2) has two polar C=O bonds.
+Still, because the molecule is linear, the bond dipoles cancel each other out, resulting in a nonpolar molecule.
 In contrast, water (H2O) has two polar O-H bonds, and the bent geometry of the molecule means that the bond dipoles do not cancel, resulting in a polar molecule.

 Size and Charge of Ions